test-wc/test-wc/README.md

 ### Code organization

 The main code of this library lies in `src` folder.

-Each component has its own folder containing a `.js` and a `.scss` file which respectively contain the component's functionality and its style.
+Each component has its own folder containing

-Globally we define a global style (`src/global.scss`) and the import of our web components (`src/index.js`).
+- `{component-name}.ts` component's definition and functionality
+- `{component-name}.scss` component's style.
+- `{component-name}.stories.ts` component's stories for Storybook documentation
+- `{component-name}.spec.ts` component's tests

 ### SASS styling

 Styling web components can be tricky because shadow DOM provides a strong encapsulation of the styles.
-Despite some styles can pierce shadow DOM ([Styles Piercing Shadow DOM](https://open-wc.org/guides/knowledge/styling/styles-piercing-shadow-dom/)) we need to rethink the whole
-CSS using `Custom CSS properties`.
+Despite some styles can pierce shadow DOM ([Styles Piercing Shadow DOM](https://open-wc.org/guides/knowledge/styling/styles-piercing-shadow-dom/)) we need to rethink the whole CSS using `Custom CSS properties`.

 ## Motivation